 England, Wales and Northern Ireland

-Taxpayer’s income is assessed for tax according to the following order: the income from employment minus personal allowance is being taxed first, followed by interest income (savings income) and then dividends.
+The taxpayer’s income is assessed for tax according to the following order: the income from employment, minus personal allowance, is being taxed first, followed by interest income (savings income) and then dividends.

 If you live in Scotland or if you move to Scotland and live there for a longer period than anywhere else in the UK during a tax year, you pay Scottish Income Tax, which could be ±3% different from the rest of the UK.
 If you live in more than one home, your main home is usually where you live and spend most of your time, regardless you own it, rent it or live in it for free.
 If you are not sure where is your main home, HMRC has detailed information about working it out.